 Satisfactory versus Unsatisfactory Grades

 To be eligible for federal student aid and college financial aid, a student must be making Satisfactory Academic Progress (SAP).
-This generally consists of maintaining at least a 2.0 GPA on a 4.0 scale (i.e., at least a C average) and passing enough classes consistent with progress toward a degree within 150% of the normal timeframe.
-The maximum timeframe requirements typically limit financial aid eligibility to no more than 3 years for an Associate’s degree and no more than 6 years for a Bachelor’s degree.
+This generally consists of maintaining at least a 2.0 GPA on a 4.0 scale (i.e., at least a C average) and passing enough classes with progress toward a degree.
+About one in ten college students will have a cumulative GPA that is less than 2.0 on a 4.0 scale.

 If a student loses financial aid for a failure to maintain satisfactory academic progress, the student may be able to regain eligibility by getting better grades.
 Until then, however, the student will be ineligible for financial aid and will have to pay for the college costs on his or her own.

 The student will be ineligible for all forms of federal student aid, including all types of federal education loans.
 Some students who are ineligible for federal student aid will borrow from private student loan programs, but this can be rather expensive.

 There is also a loophole in the rules concerning satisfactory academic progress that may allow a student to regain eligibility for financial aid by changing majors or degree programs or by transferring to another college.
 Depending on the college’s policies, classes that don’t count toward the new major may be excluded from the determination of satisfactory academic progress.
 This can effectively reset the student’s eligibility for federal student aid.